pvdb/git-multi/README.md

 There are plenty of other utilities out there that do something similar, but typically they only support a limited number of hard-coded `git` commands which can be executed in multiple repositories.

-`git-meta` is different: any `git` command _(including any `git` extensions you may have installed or any `git` aliases you may have defined)_ can be executed in multiple repositories.
+`git-multi` is different: any `git` command _(including any `git` extensions you may have installed or any `git` aliases you may have defined)_ can be executed in multiple repositories.

-`git-meta` only concerns itself with iterating over the set of related repos; what it executes in each of them is completely up to you.
+`git-multi` only concerns itself with iterating over the set of related repos; what it executes in each of them is completely up to you.

 ## Features